INFORMATION FOR POLICYMAKERS

 Once the PSC identifies specific needs for the power system, we request proposals from developers to meet those needs.
 The NYISO then evaluates the proposed solutions based on their ability to satisfy the needs identified by the PSC.
 The proposals are ranked based on design criteria, efficiency, and cost-effectiveness.

 Most of the land-based wind generation and large-scale solar electricity production is located in northern and western New York.
 This is because these regions have the strongest winds to support land-based wind turbines, and where land is more available for solar farms.
 These regions, which typically have lower demand levels than other regions of the state, have limitations to their ability to transmit electricity.
-Absent upgrades to the transmission system, renewable resources in northern and western New York would increasingly be bottled.
-Bottling occurs to renewable resources when they are generating more energy than can be consumed within the region it is produced or can be reliably transmitted to other regions.
 Existing constraints on the transmission system lead to “curtailing,” or purposefully reducing the output of solar or wind in order to maintain grid reliability.
+This is done when such resources are generating more energy than can be consumed within the region it is produced or can be reliably transmitted to other regions.
+Absent upgrades to the transmission system, curtailment of renewable resources in northern and western New York would increase as new renewable supply entered service.

-A historic level of investment in the transmission system is currently underway, with projects that will deliver more clean energy to consumers while enhancing grid resilience and reliability.
+This historic level of investment in the transmission system will deliver more clean energy to consumers while enhancing grid resilience and reliability.

 Interconnection Process